What North Korea really wants

 it would be a nuclear power with a GDP comparable to China.

-Kim found in Trump the dumb and gullible president that North Korea has been
+Kim found in Trump the dumb and gullible president that North Korea has been dreaming of.

 To start with, Kim got something very valuable from Trump: recognition.